diambra/docs/content/_index.en.md

 #### Available Games

 Interfaced games have been selected among the most popular fighting retro-games.
-While sharing the same fundamental mechanics, they provide slightly different challenges, with specific features such as different type and number of characters, how to perform combos, health bars recharging, etc.
+While sharing the same fundamental mechanics, they provide different challenges, with specific features such as different type and number of characters, how to perform combos, health bars recharging, etc.

 Whenever possible, games are released with all hidden/bonus characters unlocked.